kushalkolar/MESmerize/docs/source/user_guides/project_organization/new_project/new_project.rst

 .. note:: You can change the project configuration at any point in the future by adding new columns or changing the visible/hidden columns.

+.. note:: It is generally advisable to keep the names of your categorical data columns short with lowercase letters.
+When sharing your project you can provide a mapping for all your keys.
+This helps maintain consistency throughout your project and makes the data more readable.

 .. _ROITypeColumns:

 ROI Type Columns